zexmaria/zexmaria/README.md

 ## Hi there 👋
 I'm a brazilian based professional with a strong focus on web development using Python.
-I use frameworks like Django, FastAPI and Flask.
+Frameworks like Django, FastAPI and Flask are part of my daily work..
-Skilled in application development, maintenance, and problem-solving, with a solution-driven mindset.
+Skilled in development, maintenance, version control, and problem-solving, with a solution-driven mindset.

 ### 🌱What I'm learning:
 ***